fd4s/fs2-kafka/docs/producers.md

 ## Settings

-In order to create a [`KafkaProducer`][kafkaproducer], we first need to create [`ProducerSettings`][producersettings].
+In order to create a @:api(fs2.kafka.KafkaProducer), we first need to create @:api(fs2.kafka.ProducerSettings).
 At the very minimum, settings include the effect type to use, and the key and value serializers.
-More generally, [`ProducerSettings`][producersettings] contain everything necessary to create a [`KafkaProducer`][kafkaproducer].
+More generally, [`ProducerSettings`][@:api(fs2.kafka.ProducerSettings)] contain everything necessary to create a [`KafkaProducer`][@:api(fs2.kafka.KafkaProducer)].
 If serializers are available implicitly for the key and value type, we can use the syntax in the following example.

 ```scala mdoc:silent
 val producerSettings =